anagarjnv889/Stop-Watch/README.md

-# Stop-Watch
-Stop Watch using HTML, CSS and Basics of JavaScript
+Create a stopwatch app.
+Use Only HTML, CSS and basics of javascript, no libraries or frameworks allowed for Javascript (you can use any CSS framework like Bootstrap).